storacha/ipni/README.md

 Encode an signed advertisement with an Extended Providers section where the entries are available from multiple providers or different protocols.

-The first provider passed to the Advertisment constructor is used as the top level provider for older indexers that don't yet support the `ExtendedProvider` property.
+The first provider passed to the Advertisement constructor is used as the top level provider for older indexers that don't yet support the `ExtendedProvider` property.

 ```js
 import test from 'ava'